Logarithmic Sobolev inequalities: a review on stability and instability results; logarithmic uncertainty principle

 The \emph{Euclidean logarithmic Sobolev inequality}~\eqref{LSI-E} on $\R^d$ can be written for any function $u\in\mathrm H^1(\R^d,dx)$ such that $\nrm u2=1$.
-As already noted, this is not enough to prove that $\ird{|u|^2\,\log|u|^2}$ is uniformly bounded from below as shown by the following examples.
+This is not enough to prove that $\ird{|u|^2\,\log|u|^2}$ is uniformly bounded from below as shown by the following examples.

 $\bullet$ \emph{Example 1.} Assume that $d=1$ and let $u$ be a smooth function on $\R$ with compact support in $(0,1)$.
 Let \be{Example} u_n:=\frac1{\sqrt n}\,\sum_{k=0}^{n-1}u(x+k) \ee so that $\nrmone{u_n}2=\nrmone u2$ and $\nrmone{\nabla u_n}2=\nrmone{\nabla u}2$ for any $n\ge1$, while